Condition

 Historical Uses

-Ginger (Zingiber officinale) has been used for over 2,000 years in Asian, Indian, and Arabic traditions.
+Ginger has been used for over 2,000 years in Asian, Indian, and Arabic traditions.
 It was initially valued for its warming and digestive properties, often used to treat stomach pain, nausea, and colds.
 Chinese medicine also used ginger for improving circulation and respiratory health, while Ayurvedic practices recommended it for a variety of ailments, including arthritis and pain.

 Modern Clinical Uses